vokal/Vokoder/Paging Data Source Example/Pods/VOKUtilities/README.md

 Assorted category and utility classes for iDevelopment.
 [MIT License](LICENSE)

+VOKUtilities requires Xcode 7 or higher.

+All parts of this are available for iOS.
+Some subspecs are available on OS X and tvOS platforms.
+See the [Podspec](VOKUtilities.podspec) for specifics.

 ## NSCalendar+VOKAL
 This category on `NSCalendar` adds a convenience method to get the most recent weekday before a given `NSDate`.